webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ---
-title: smarter svg overview
-tags:
-  - Tutorials
-  - SVG
+title: SVG grand tour
-readiness: 'In Progress'
 notes:
   - 'Fix multiple broken links'
+readiness: 'In Progress'
 summary: 'This guide shows you how to build a pair of animating eyeballs, providing a comprehensive tour of SVG features detailed in other tutorials.
 It shows how to maintain a set of reusable graphic components, and provides essential context on SVG transforms and coordinate spaces.'
-uri: 'svg/tutorials/smarter svg overview'
+tags:
+  - Tutorials
+  - SVG
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: